 The Benefits of IMPS

 - You can send money in real time.
-Money will be credited in Beneficiary’s account within a few seconds.
+The money will be credited in the Beneficiary’s account within a few seconds.

 - No minimum amount limit on transactions.
 You can even transfer ₹ 1 only with IMPS.

 - IMPS is available 24X7 and on holidays also.

 - You can make intrabank as well as interbank payments.

 - Can be used on a mobile phone, internet banking and even ATMs.

 - Knowing beneficiary’s Account number and IFSC is not compulsory in IMPS.
 You can transfer funds using MMID, Aadhaar number and mobile number only.